UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 There is an additional script to parse the retrieved GitHub data named **parse_github_data.py**.
 This includes the README.csv and files.csv to compute for the following variables:

 - Existence of installation instructions.
-Done by parsing the README with regex to see if there are mentions of install / installation / docker
+Done by parsing the README with regex to see if there are mentions of `install / docker`
 - Existence of usage examples.
-Done by parsing the README with regex for mentions of usage / getting started / quick start / example / tutorial
+Done by parsing the README with regex for mentions of `usage / getting started / quick start / example / tutorial`
 - Existence of contribution guidelines.
-Done by parsing the README for mentions of contributing / contribute / contribution / development
+Done by parsing the README with regex for mentions of `contribut`

 There are 2 arguments that can be passed.